Stories of Stonewall: How the LGBTQ rebellion left a legacy

 “It is divisive,” complained state Rep. Scott Allen, a Republican.

-One afternoon this month, people started tucking notes and keepsakes into envelopes at the New-York Historical Society, there to stay for the next half-century in the Stonewall 50 Time Capsule.
+One afternoon this month, people started tucking notes and keepsakes into envelopes at the New-York Historical Society, there to stay in the Stonewall 50 Time Capsule until 2069.

 There were flyers for 1980s nightclubs where one man found a social community, and newspaper clippings about being a lesbian police officer and parent in the 1990s.
 A young transgender woman left a note to her future self: “I love you for being true to you.”

-The 27-year-old actor hopes to read his message again in 2069.
-But he also hopes it will “let the fellow LGBTQ brothers and sisters know that they’re worthy and they can keep fighting,” he said.
+The 27-year-old actor hopes his message will “let the fellow LGBTQ brothers and sisters know that they’re worthy and they can keep fighting,” he said.

 “And hopefully, they won’t have to fight.”